JonasMendez/SORTER/README.md

 FLAGS:

 -wd WORKING DIRECTORY
--ref PROBE REFERENCE DIRECTORY (FASTA FILE)
--loci NUMBER OF REFERENCE LOCI
+-ref PROBE REFERENCE DIRECTORY (FASTA FILE). *DIRECTORY STRING MUST START AND END IN '/'. e.g: "-wd /workingdirectory/" -loci NUMBER OF REFERENCE LOCI
--c1 1st CLUSTER ID (WITHIN SAMPLE FOR CONSENSUS ALLELES, .85 - .97 Recommended)
+-c1 1st CLUSTER ID (WITHIN SAMPLE FOR CONSENSUS ALLELES, .90 - .97 Recommended)
--c2 2nd CLUSTER ID (AMONG SAMPLES FOR LOCUS-CLUSTERS, .55 - .65 Recommended, depends on taxonomic breadth of ingroup/outgroups; general guideline would be to set a higher id for 1-4 closely related outgroups, or lower for 4+ outgroups of varying genetic distance.)
+-c2 2nd CLUSTER ID (AMONG SAMPLES FOR LOCUS-CLUSTERS, .55 - .75 Recommended, depends on taxonomic breadth of ingroup/outgroups; for a quick preliminary run starting at higher thresholds (i.e. 65%-75+%) will yield more conservative orthologous alignments, but may risk losing interspecies representation in output datasets as clades to species and individuals of a single ortholog are clustered at increasingly higher thresholds, respectively.
+For optimization a clustering sensitivity analysis should be preformed at a series of thresholds to determine the best threshold for generating orthologous locus clusters, depending on the genomic history of the organisms being studied)
 -trim RUN TRIMGALORE TO TRIM RAW READS?
 (T/F)*** -spades RUN SPADES ASSEMBLY?
 (T/F)***
 -op (T/F) ONLY RUN TRIMGALORE AND SPADES FOR CONTIG PROCESSING; RUN AGAIN WITH -trim and -spades as F FOR PIPELINE (set as F if running processing + pipeline in one run)